 That’s a great question for a few reasons.
 First, many non-technical people don’t know how to get started or how to set up smart home gear.
-And second, there are plenty of folks with either an apartment or condo that aren’t sure what devices will add value while being easy to take along when it’s time to move out.
+And second, there are plenty of folks who have either looked into brentwood condos for sale as they are considering moving or have apartments elsewhere, but are not sure what devices will add value while being easy to take along when it’s time to move out.

 Now that the living space is secure, connected lights are our next recommendation.
 Rather than go with bulbs requiring a hub, our pick is the Kasa line from TP-Link.
 These are Wi-Fi bulbs and can be found in both dimmable and tunable options.
 Prices range from $20 to $30, depending on the model.
 They also work with both the Google Assistant and Amazon Alexa.